biell/alti-server/README.md

     likely to cause players to leave the game.
 However, it is useful for MDG games, where 13 against 1 seems a little too asymmetric.

+  * **/set lives [#]**<br>
+    Sets the number of lives a player has before they cannot spawn for game types which have a maximum number of lives.
+This is used by the `1fa` game type to change the number of lives from the default of 1.

   * **/set gameType [mapname|std|coop|race|ruin|flag|zone|mdg|1lh|1fa|4ball]**<br>

     Normally the type of a game is ascertained by te file name.